 What Does It Take To Be A Surrogate?

 Nothing about surrogacy is easy, and it isn’t a quick process.
-It takes a great medical and mental health history, flexibility, and great responsibility to help a family in need.
+It takes a great medical and mental health history, flexibility, and great responsibility to help a family in need by becoming a surrogate.

 Medical & Social Criteria